amir-arad/MCP-server-vault/servers/jwaldor-mcp-api-expert.md

 ## Description

 Integrates any REST API by dynamically connecting to APIs using provided documentation and keys, enabling rapid prototyping of applications with real-time external data.
+All you have to do is provide API documentation and API keys in a message.

 ## Features